GeodynamicWorldBuilder/WorldBuilder/doc/world_builder_declarations_closed.md

 - **description**:Number of integration points for calculating the compensation pressure.
 ::::::::::::::::::::::::

-::::::::::::::::::::::::{dropdown} /Reference profile point
+::::::::::::::::::::::::{dropdown} /reference profile point
-:name: closed_Reference-profile-point
+:name: closed_reference-profile-point

 - **type**:array
 - **minItems**:2
 - **maxItems**:2
-- **description**:This is an array of two points along where the cross section is taken
+- **description**:This is an X-Y point used to calculate the reference compensation pressure.
-:::::::::::::::::::::::{dropdown} /Reference profile point/items
+:::::::::::::::::::::::{dropdown} /reference profile point/items
-:name: closed_Reference-profile-point_items
+:name: closed_reference-profile-point_items

 - **type**:number
 :::::::::::::::::::::::